 - IPads, Tablets and PS Vitas for individual kids as well as day trips and short breaks

 - Games for Xbox, Playstations, Gameboy DSs and PS Vitas

 - Electric ride-in cars – kids LOVE to drive them on the wards or down to a scan or operation

 This is just a small selection of what we have provided.
 If it brings a smile to a child’s face then we will get it for them.

-2016 is going to be a muddy one.
-Martin, Samuel’s dad, is doing 100+ miles of obstacle course races this year.
+2018 is going to be a muddy one.
+Martin, Samuel’s dad, is doing many obstacle course races this year along with runs, the 100 mile London-Surrey ride and many more.
+It is through you joining in or sponsoring someone who is that we can continue what Samuel began.
 Join one.
 Or two.

 Events – get involved, get inspired and maybe get fit!